 Yes I have been exceedingly fortunate to have gained access to and experienced from many sources around the world, too many individual names to name here, and you are correct I have seen many changes and trained in a wide variety of venues in this country ranging from small village halls, sports venues like crystal palace to purpose built luxurious private dojos; and abroad at venues such as state of the art national sports centres, and at the old J.K.A H.Q. in Ebisu which was a converted bowling alley and in the restricted basement area that was the old S.K.I.
-H.Q. in Yotsuya, I've trained at really tiny dojos in Japan where space is at a premium, ive even trained at one dojo that was in the middle of an agricultural area, outside Izumi city Japan, which was surrounded by rice fields and the training atmosphere there was surprisingly terrific, however, the weather was very humid indeed, so much so that part way through the session they would slide open the side walls of the dojo and reveal that you were among the crops and you could hear the frogs and insects in the fields.
+H.Q. in Yotsuya, I've trained at really tiny dojos in Japan where space is at a premium, ive even trained at one dojo that was in the middle of an agricultural area, outside Izumi city Osaka, which was surrounded by rice fields but the training atmosphere there was surprisingly terrific, however, the weather was very humid indeed, so much so that part way through the session they would slide open the side walls of the dojo and reveal that you were among the crops and you could hear the frogs and insects in the fields.

-I have never forgotten the courtesy that I was shown by the many over the years, and that is why I intend on continuing to pass on what I have learnt with the same open door policy environment, and that is why the Shotokan Karate Union has many of its members who hold dual membership and these members are free to discuss and demonstrate their methods and equally they are welcome to learn from other like-minded karate-ka who have had a different source of their input.
+I have never forgotten the courtesy that I was shown by the many over the years, and that is why I intend on continuing to pass on what I have learnt with the same open door policy and that is why the Shotokan Karate Union has many of its members who hold dual membership and these members are free to discuss and demonstrate their methods and equally they are welcome to learn from other like-minded karate-ka who have had a different source of their input.
 The Shotokan Karate Union runs all of its seminars and training sessions regionally so that people need not travel to get instruction and they are guarenteed an environment where they can train in safety and where the non judgemental approach is the norm; of course anonymity for our members with dual affiliation is also guaranteed.